Upgrade Microsoft Teams Free (classic) to subscription version

-- You're the person who signed up for the existing Microsoft Teams Free (classic) subscription.
+- You're the person who signed up for the existing Teams Free (classic) subscription.

 - If you're bringing your own domain, it isn't already associated with Azure Active Directory (via trial or purchased Microsoft 365 or Office 365 subscription).

 Learn about your upgrade options on the page Microsoft Teams Free (classic) is retiring.